pglab-electronics/docs/docs/webserver-relay.md

 =====

 !!! success
-    To have an effective change, click the SAVE button at the end of the **"Setting"** page and reboot E-BOARD from the **"Reboot"** page.
+    To have an effective change.
+Click the SAVE button at the end of the **"Setting"** page and reboot E-BOARD from the **"Reboot"** page.

 E-BOARD can operate two distinct device types at the same time:

 - Relay
 - Shutter (bi-directional AC motor).

 E-BOARD default configuration is to use Relay only.

 A Relay output is controlled individually and supports the ON and OFF commands.
 You can use E-BOARD internal web-server to toggle the Relay status.<br>